Remember Paul?

 "Remember Paul?" is the seventh season premiere episode of the American comedy-drama television series Desperate Housewives, and the 135th overall episode of the series.
 It was originally broadcast in the United States on September 26, 2010, on the American Broadcasting Company (ABC).
-In the episode, Paul (Mark Moses) announces his return to Wisteria Lane while Carlos (Ricardo Antonio Chavira) learns that his daughter was accidentally switched with another baby at the hospital eight years earlier.
+In the episode, Paul (Mark Moses) announces his return to Wisteria Lane while Carlos (Ricardo Chavira) learns that his daughter was accidentally switched with another baby at the hospital eight years earlier.

 The episode was written by series creator Marc Cherry and directed by David Grossman.
 It included the introduction of Renee Perry (Vanessa Williams), Lynette's (Felicity Huffman) former college roommate.
 "Remember Paul?" also dealt with Bree's (Marcia Cross) divorce and continued the storyline of the financial problems of Susan (Teri Hatcher) and Mike (James Denton).

 "Remember Paul?" garnered generally mixed reviews.
 Many critics drew both favorable and unfavorable comparisons between Williams' performance in the episode and her portrayal of Wilhelmina Slater in Ugly Betty.
 According to Nielsen ratings, the episode drew just over 13 million viewers, making it the least watched season premiere at the time.